tdilauro/Simplified-wiki/Elasticsearch.md

   information comes from sources like OCLC, and it's associated with an Identifier associated with the presentation edition (such as an ISBN).
-We don't show this information directly to library patrons, because it's highly unstructured, but it's useful for handling searches like `etiquette` or `vegan cooking`.
+We don't show this information directly to library patrons, because it's not in any consistent format, but it's useful for handling searches like `etiquette` or `vegan cooking`.

 * Information about the `Genre`s under which the work has been